 In 2009 the fund held $380 million in savings for its 11,000 members and became known as what it is today, Mercy Super.
 In 2016, Mercy Super’s assets reached $1 billion and the fund was awarded the SuperRatings Rising Star award, recognising the super fund that excelled in significantly enhancing its services and benefits for members – people like you.

 Today, the core purpose and passion behind Mercy Super remains unchanged – to build better retirement outcomes for her unique community of members.
-Mercy Super may be in her late 50s, but she is as fresh and energetic as ever – taking care of the $1.4 billion entrusted by more than 13,000 exceptional people that make up the membership community.
+Mercy Super may be almost 60, but she is as fresh and energetic as ever – taking care of the $1.6 billion entrusted by more than 13,000 exceptional people that make up the membership community.